-Petersplatz, a popular green sward between the classrooms, botanical garden and hospital premises of Basel University, is heavy on nostalgia.
-There are many attractions for little ones–including a playland with a castle, costumes and rides without motors.
-Stands feature the works of artisans from around Switzerland and abroad, and there are numerous eating and drinking outlets lining the alleyways of the tree-covered square.
+Basler Herbstmesse began here.
+A popular green sward between the classrooms, botanical garden and hospital premises of Basel University, Petersplatz is heavy on nostalgia.
+Attractions for little ones include a playland with a castle, costumes and rides without motors.
+Stands feature the works of artisans from around Switzerland and abroad, and numerous eating and drinking outlets line the alleyways of the tree-covered square.

 Barfusserplatz is a pint-sized fun fair, with several whirring, plunging rides jammed into the smallish square between Barfuserkirche and the Lohnhof, a former prison.
 Claraplatz, across the Rhine in Klein Basel, is an even smaller venue, with its carousel and bratwurst and candy stalls.
 Also in Klein Basel, Kasernenareal, its boardwalk installed over the grassy field, has a youthful vibe with plenty of excitement.

-Sweets are everywhere: from chocolate-covered fruit to cotton candy, to Belgian waffles and a variety of Swiss specialties from different parts of the country.
-One must-try item unique to this part of the world is Magenbrot (stomach bread), made with roasted almonds and spices, and considered an aid to digestion.
-Another interesting option: peppers dipped in chocolate and rolled in crisped rice–a slightly spicy alternative to chocolate-dipped bananas and strawberries.
-Beverages to choose from–besides soda and water–include steam-brewed coffee (to go with a Cornish pasty), wine, beer, and Gasozza from Ticino.
+Sweets abound, from chocolate-covered fruit to cotton candy, to Belgian waffles and Swiss specialties from different parts of the country.
+One must-try item unique to this part of the world is Magenbrot (stomach bread).
+A healthy confection incorporating roasted almonds and spices, Magenbrot aids digestion.
+Another interesting option is peppers dipped in chocolate and rolled in crisped rice, a slightly spicy alternative to chocolate-dipped bananas and strawberries.
+To quench your thirst, enjoy steam-brewed coffee, wine, beer, and Gasozza from Ticino.